-All risks that the CBN Group is exposed to roll up to one of these five main categories in the risk taxonomy.
-Reputational Risk is not assessed as a separate risk category, but is assessed as part of the each of the other five categories.
-Environmental, Social and Governance ('ESG') and Climate risks also considered, but under a separate category of Other Risks, as they may be affected by multiple risk categories above.
+All risks that the CBN Group is exposed to roll up to one of these main categories in the risk taxonomy.
+Risk of reputational damage is not assessed as a separate risk category by CBN, but is assessed as a potential impact of each of the main risks.